 THE ATHABASCA OIL SANDS include the only oil deposit shallow enough to be excavated using trucks and shovels in open-pit mines.
 The vast majority of oil sands deposits are buried deeper and therefore extracted using in situ technologies such as steam-assisted gravity drainage (SAGD).
 In situ recovery also has less impact on land, trees and wildlife.

 The Peace River oil sands are buried deep below the ground and are also removed using in situ technology.
 The Cold Lake oil sands are unique because, while they are also buried deep in the ground, some of the oil is fluid enough to be pumped to the surface using traditional oil wells.

 THE PEACE RIVER AND ATHABASCA OIL SANDS are in the rugged and remote northern half of Alberta, while the Cold Lake oil sands are northeast of Edmonton.
-There are five refineries in Alberta: three in Edmonton, one in Redwater, and one in Lloydminster.
 Pipelines are the safest and most efficient way to move oil from this remote region to refineries in Canada and the United States.